Compton Mackenzie: Scottish identity

 Mackenzie went to great lengths to trace the steps of his ancestors back to his spiritual home in the Highlands, and displayed a deep and tenacious attachment to Gaelic culture throughout his long and very colourful life.
-As his biographer, Andro Linklater, commented, "Mackenzie wasn't born a Scot, and he didn't sound like a Scot.
-But nevertheless his imagination was truly Scottish."
+As his biographer, Andro Linklater, commented: "Mackenzie wasn't born a Scot, and he didn't sound like a Scot.
+But nevertheless his imagination was truly Scottish".
 He was an ardent Jacobite, the third Governor-General of the Royal Stuart Society, and a co-founder of the National Party of Scotland.
 He became a member of the Scottish Arts Club in 1929.
 He was rector of University of Glasgow from 1931 to 1934, defeating Oswald Mosley, who later led the British Union of Fascists, in his bid for the job.

-From 1920 to 1923 Mackenzie was the Tenant of Herm and Jethou.
+From 1920 to 1923, Mackenzie was the Tenant of Herm and Jethou.
 He built a house on Barra, in the Western Isles (Outer Hebrides) of Scotland, in the 1930s.
 On Barra, he gained inspiration and found creative solitude, and befriended a great number of people that he described as "the aristocrats of democracy".

 He was a founding member of the short-lived secret organisation Clann Albain.

 Private life

 Mackenzie was married three times.
 On 30 November 1905 (aged 22), he married Faith Stone in St Saviour's, Pimlico; they remained married for more than 50 years, until her death.
 In 1962 (aged 79), he married Christina MacSween, who died the following year.
 Lastly, he married his deceased wife's sister, Lilian MacSween, in 1965 (aged 82).

-Mackenzie was a supporter of West Bromwich Albion F.C.
+Mackenzie was a supporter of West Bromwich Albion.
 Although from the north-east of England, he "was influenced in the choice of Albion as 'my' team by the fact that their ground was romantically called The Hawthorns and that they were nicknamed the Throstles".

 He was also a fan of snooker, and gave an account of the origin of the game's name in The Billiard Player magazine of 1939, describing how a young lieutenant named Neville Chamberlain (not the former British Prime Minister) had been experimenting on the officers' mess table with the existing game of "Black Pool" featuring 15 red balls and a black.
 He presented the World Championship trophy to Joe Davis at the 1939 Championship.

 After his retirement, Mackenzie sold the entire copyright in 20 of his books for a lump sum of £10,000 arguing that this was a capital receipt and not the proceeds of the business.
 The Court of Appeal held that this was assessable income as part of the proceeds of his business: Mackenzie v Arnold (1952) 33 TC 363.

-In 1964 Mackenzie joined the Who Killed Kennedy?
+In 1964, Mackenzie joined the Who Killed Kennedy?
 Committee set up by Bertrand Russell.

 Mackenzie died on 30 November 1972, aged 89, in Edinburgh and was interred in St Barr's churchyard cemetery at Eoligarry on the Isle of Barra.